 Read the requirements.

 Thank you for your interest in serving on the Park City Youth Council (PCYC).
 This program will provide you with a great opportunity for leadership, community involvement, and service.
-PCYC will serve from September 2016 to April 2017.
+PCYC is part of the club program at Park City High School, but welcome students from other schools.
+PCYC will serve from September 2018 to June 2019.

 1. Attend at least 75% of all youth council meetings and service activities throughout the year.